Mercury Magnetospheric Orbiter - spacecraft

 Launch, cruise and arrival at Mercury

-For launch and the journey to Mercury, the MMO will be carried with the MPO as part of the MCS.
+For launch and the journey to Mercury, the MMO is carried with the MPO as part of the MCS.

-During interplanetary cruise, the MMO is dormant, with the exception of periodic checkouts.
-The MPO spacecraft commands the MMO and MTM and communicates with Earth.
+During interplanetary cruise, Mio is dormant, with the exception of periodic checkouts.
+The MPO spacecraft commands Mio and MTM and communicates with Earth.
 The MTM supplies electrical power for its passengers, as well as for its electric propulsion system.

 Shortly before Mercury orbit insertion, the MTM is jettisoned from the spacecraft stack.
-The MPO then provides the MMO with the necessary resources and services until it is delivered into its mission orbit, when control is assumed by JAXA.
+The MPO then provides Mio with the necessary resources and services until it is delivered into its mission orbit, when control is assumed by JAXA.